AxonIQ/reference-guide/axon-server/administration/admin-configuration/command-line-interface.md

 _**delete-node-from-context**_**‌**

 The delete-node-from-context command helps in the deletion member node from an existing context.
-A sample of the command with the mandatory parameters is depicted below
+A sample of the command with the mandatory parameters is depicted below:

 ```text
 $ java -jar ./axonserver-cli.jar delete-node-from-context  -c [context-name] -n [node name] -S http://[node]:[port] [-t token]‌